Bludsoee/ept-2025-b00s/writeups/crypto/Curvy/Sjokoladepålegg/README.md

 `k = int(flag_bytes.hex(), 16)`

 Our job is basically; Given G and P, find k.

+Here is where Pohlig-Hellman algorithm can help us.

 The solver ends up like this: